History of Science Museum

 History of Science Museum - (1 of 1)

-• Stepped access only to all other areas of museum including main entrance
+• Stepped access only to all areas of museum including main entrance

-• Internal staircase is very old with wide wooden steps.
-Handrails both sides of the staircase
+• The internal staircase is very old with wide wooden steps.
+There are handrails both sides of the staircase

 • Text in some of the display cabinets is small

-• Low lighting in some areas of the museum
+• There is low lighting in some areas of the museum

-• Public Blue badge parking available close to Museum on Broad Street
+• There is public Blue Badge parking available close to Museum on Broad Street

 This table contains summary information about the building